The hyena pack of the cold front

 pawed silently through the woods.

-It’s a give-and-take thing taking pictures
+It’s a give-and-take thing shooting photos

-of a shabby old forest in low light.
+in a shabby old forest in low light.

 You find yourself thinking,